gabao55/gabao55/README.md

 </p>

 <p>
-  Currently I'm working with Financial market solutions using C# and .NET, aligned with SQL Server.
+  Currently I'm working with Financial market solutions using C#/.NET, SQL Server and CI/CD pipelines using Jenkins and tools such as SonarQube, NexusIQ and Octopus.
 </p>

 <p>